joshrosso/octetz/content/go/loops.md

 ## Other styles

-Go's absencse of other loop styles like `while` shouldn't limit your abilities.
+Go's absence of other loop styles like `while` shouldn't limit your abilities.
 You just need to consider how to express your needs based on the what was discussed above.
 Consider this example where a Java while loop attemps to print a message until a "scheduled" date is reached: